 5. Dates (Khajoor)

 This super delicious and iron-rich dry fruit is perfect for the winter season.
-This nutritious fruit can be savored in many forms; you can add it to a dessert, or eat it as it is.
-You can find seeded and deseeded dates easily in the market.
+Dates are super nutritious and can be savored in many different forms!
+You can add them to your dessert or eat them as it is.
+You can find seeded or deseeded dates super easily in the market.

 1 Date (7 grams) serving:

 - 20 calories

 - Sodium 0.14 mg

 - Carbohydrates 5.3 grams

 How can we forget Hazelnuts on our list of dry fruits names?
 Hazelnuts are derived from the Corylus tree and are rich in nutrients like proteins, fats, vitamins, and minerals.
 This sweet flavored nut is usually eaten raw, roasted, or grounded into a paste.
 They can even be added to chocolate products like Nutella.
 Talk about versatility!

 - Protein 4.2 grams

 - Carbs 4.7 grams